Sanctuary cities in danger of funding cuts under Trump administration?

 Trump’s vow foreshadows an administration that is unfriendly toward sanctuary cities; just this year, the federal government updated rules that disqualify sanctuary cities from obtaining Department of Justice federal grants.

 Coming to a new country to live your life is a difficult decision and a life-changing one.
 It will be twice as difficult if you are facing serious challenges to successfully immigrate, such as challenges encountered to finally produce papers that will cement your international move.
-Seek the legal representation of our attorneys at William Jang, PLLC, who provide legal services for our clients in Austin or other areas in Texas, if you are experiencing these difficulties, by calling our offices today at .
+Seek the legal representation of our attorneys at Law Office of William Jang, PLLC, who provide legal services for our clients in Austin or other areas in Texas, if you are experiencing these difficulties, by calling our offices today at .